lod4hss-apps/logre/documentation/faq.md

 Now that Logre is running (you woud not see this page otherwise) you can know think of your data repository: Logre is just an editor, meaning that it has to connect to an existing [SPARQL endpoint](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 - The first next step is to think of where to store your data?
 Have you a server dedicated for that?
 Is it remote?
 Do you need to [install one locally](https://en.wikipedia.org/wiki/Resource_Description_Framework)?
-- Then you need to [create a Data Bundle](https://en.wikipedia.org/wiki/Resource_Description_Framework) on the Configuration page in order to tell Logre how to connect to it.
+- Then you need to add an **Endpoint** in the Configuration page so Logre knows how to reach your triple store (URL + credentials + technology + prefixes).
+- Finally, create one or more **Data Bundles** inside this endpoint to describe where your data/model/metadata graphs live.
-- An you are good to explore, create, edit your data!
+- You can now explore, create and edit your data!

 ---